Title: Senior Development Officer, Corporate Partnerships

 CAMH Foundation is charged with raising and stewarding funds that will enable CAMH to achieve its aspirations and helping to fuel the movement for change.
 The Corporate Development Team plays a critical role within the Foundation to advance the world’s mental health in partnership with CAMH, by deepening support from existing corporate partners and broadening the donor base to attract new corporate supporters focused in the area of sponsorship and engagement, cause marketing, philanthropic gifts and other custom partnership opportunities.

-The Senior Development Officer, Corporate Partnerships (SDO) is a new position at CAMH Foundation.
 The successful candidate will report to Chris Ide (AVP, Corporate Development) and will work alongside a team of experienced fundraising professionals.
-The successful candidate will solicit and secure gifts within Corporate Canada at the $100,000 to $1 million level, with an annual target of $2 million, contributing to the ambitious goals of CAMH Foundation that supports their world-leading research, their capital needs, and a range of projects to advance care and treatment.
+The successful candidate will solicit and secure gifts within Corporate Canada at the $100,000 to $1 million level, with an annual target of $2 million, contributing to the ambitious goals of CAMH Foundation that supports their world leading research, their capital needs, and a range of projects to advance care and treatment.

 The SDO will be responsible for proactively managing a pipeline of up to 120 prospective donors in all stages of the development cycle.
 The successful candidate will work closely with senior volunteers, the corporate development team and their colleagues across the Hospital and Foundation.
 They will develop and implement the cultivation, solicitation and stewardship strategies that provide prospective partners with meaningful opportunities to impact the cause of mental health at CAMH.

 The successful candidate will possess a deep passion for the work being done at CAMH and will express a genuine curiosity toward the medicine and breakthroughs being achieved at the hospital.